ZC">

 "The AI was the super-engineer.
 It understood all the technical side and knew how to achieve my goals.
 It gave many suggestions.
 I approved some and declined some.
 Sometimes it recommended not to start something and I demanded it proceed anyway.
 Sometimes it was right.
 Sometimes I was right.
 The back-and-forth was constant — hundreds of exchanges per session.
 Early on it was very buggy.
 But eventually things smoothed out dramatically."

-Six weeks of ZipCoding later: 21 Rust crates.
-2,133+ tests.
+Six weeks of ZipCoding later — the v1.0 milestone, March 2026: 19 Rust crates.
+2,150 tests.
 30 domain adapters.
-14 AI framework adapters.
-A Python SDK on PyPI.
+19 AI framework adapters.
+A Python SDK.
 Six deployment platforms.
 Adversarial security suites.
-A constitutional origin sealed on March 14, 2026 that no competitor can backdate.
-Every action provably governed.
-A Middle Eastern nation-state in active conversations to adopt it as sovereign AI governance infrastructure.
+A constitutional origin sealed on March 14, 2026 — every governed action traces back to that anchor.
+Government-linked stakeholders in the Middle East have reviewed the model in conversations about sovereign AI governance infrastructure.

 The methodology was named ZipCoding after the fact — after the zip files, after the realization that the development cycle had been compressed to near zero without losing what mattered.
 The prerequisite — six months of specification — does not compress.
 ZipCoding implements precise designs.
 It does not produce them.
 But for a founder who arrives with a complete specification and the discipline to direct precisely, it changes everything about what is buildable.